 “We email clients all the time - and we have a lot of meetings - but it was always up to the individual to remember what they did and track it, which rarely happened.
 But now we have the Exchange Integration which tracks all our communication, and that adds up signiﬁcantly.
 It's legitimate billing time that we simply had falling through the cracks,” said Bill.

 The beneﬁt of recovering this leaked time is that the WSOL team have in effect stopped working every Wednesday for free.
-And this is on top of the efficiency beneﬁts they've already gained by having a single, integrated system.
+And this is on top of the efficiency beneﬁts they've already gained by having a single, integrated platform.